Kids Don’t Listen? Stop Talking and Start Acting

 Be careful of multiple warnings or counting to three as they can weaken the instruction process.
 One warning may be helpful to make sure the child has understood the instruction but then the next step should be to follow through.
 If you tighten your action point you’ll get angry less often and your children will respond more quickly.

-Many parents are afraid of becoming a sergeant, ordering their children around and expecting instant obedience, so they become so relational that their instructions sound more like suggestions, ideas, or opinions.
+Many parents are afraid of becoming a sergeant, ordering their children around and expecting instant obedience, and though it is important to balance firmness with relationship, they become so relational that their instructions sound more like suggestions, ideas, or opinions.
+It is important to balance firmness with relationship.
 Or, they believe they have to talk their child into wanting to obey.

 Many children in those homes, then, can’t seem to follow even the simplest instructions without a dialogue.
 If this pattern continues then these children tend to make poor employees, develop selfish attitudes about following someone else’s leadership, and have a difficult time in relationships because they haven’t learned how to sacrifice their own agenda for others.